Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. Close the **Dylan Williams assignments - AZ500Lab01** blade.

-1. Repeat the same last two steps to check access for **Joseph Price**.

 > **Result:** You have assigned and checked RBAC permissions.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: